Common Chihuahua Health Problems, a Guest Post by Jennifer Humeny

 This is a condition that usually only occurs after trauma.
 Luxating joints will cause the arm or leg to freeze up.

 Just like a dislocated joint in humans, luxating shoulders or knees can usually be manually manipulated back into place.
 In extreme cases, this condition may require surgery.
+Like many Chihuahua health problems, this one to is very common in small breed dogs.

 If your dog has a collapsing trachea, you may have heard him making a loud, closed-mouthed coughing sound.